 In other words, your bet size is not going to be static.
 It will have to change and be fluid depending on how successful or poorly things are going.

-If you want to recover from a gambling loss, you’ll have to swallow your pride and drop your units down to smaller bets.
+If you want to play it smart, you’ll have to swallow your pride and drop your units down to smaller bets.
 Over time, you can recoup your losses and build a proper bankroll.
 Going all-in and continuing to make big bets isn’t what professional gamblers do.

 Okay, so, you learned your lesson and you don’t want to repeat your mistakes.
-What should you be doing instead of making big undisciplined bets?
+What should you be doing to follow a responsible gambling strategy?

 Our definition of what your biggest bet should be is 3% of your bankroll.
 A normal unit should only be 1-2% of your gambling bankroll.
 This goes for any form of casino gambling and sports betting.